Woolston, Southampton

-Woolston is a suburb of Southampton, Hampshire, located on the eastern bank of the River Itchen.
+Woolston is a suburb of Southampton, located on the eastern bank of the River Itchen.
 It is bounded by the River Itchen, Sholing, Peartree Green, Itchen and Weston.

 The area has a strong maritime and aviation history.
 The former hamlet grew as new industries, roads and railways came to the area in the Victorian era with Woolston formally incorporated into the borough of Southampton in 1920.

 History

 Woolston is believed to originate from Olafs tun, a fortified tun on the East bank of the River Itchen established by the Viking leader Olaf I of Norway in the 10th Century.

 In the Domesday Book of 1086, the area is recorded as Olvestune.
 The area now known as Woolston is certain to have received consignments of wool to be ferried across the River Itchen, Hampshire by the inhabitants of Itchen Ferry village.
 The evolution of Olvestune into "Woolston" is a result of that trade.

 The former hamlet grew as new industries, roads and railways came to the area in the Victorian era with Woolston formally incorporated into the borough of Southampton in 1920.
+First-class cricket was briefly played at Woolston at Day's Itchen Ground by Hampshire from 1848 to 1850; the ground was leased on land owned by the Woolston Hotel, today known as The Cricketers Arms, on Portsmouth Road.

 Development of the Itchen Bridge in the 1970s, to link Woolston with the Southampton City Centre, required significant changes.
 Old terraces had to be demolished to make room for the new structure.
 However, as the bus terminal that served passengers boarding and departing the Woolston ferry was no longer required, it was demolished and made way for houses to be built.

 In the 21st century Woolston's Vosper Thorneycroft shipyard closed and a new development, Centenary Quay, was built on the site.

 Governance

 Before 1920 Woolston was governed as part of the Itchen Urban District, from when it became part of Southampton, which later achieved city status and then became a unitary authority, governed by Southampton City Council.

 Woolston is within the Woolston ward which also includes the neighbouring Weston.
 The ward elects three councillors to the city council, currently all Labour members.
 Many locations generally considered part of Woolston, including the railway station and the Millennium Garden, are in the neighbouring Peartree ward.

-The Woolston ward is within the Southampton Itchen parliamentary constituency, represented in the House of Commons by Royston Smith of the Conservative Party since 2015.
+The Woolston ward is within the Southampton Itchen parliamentary constituency, represented in the House of Commons by Darren Paffey of the Labour Party since 2024.

 Prior to Brexit in 2020, the area was represented in the European Parliament within the South East England constituency.